8ctavio/vergil/apps/docs/src/composables/useModel.md

         const model = useModel(0, { shallow: true })
         console.log(isShallow(model.ref)) // true
         ```
-    - `extendRef`: If `useModel`'s `value` parameter is a ref, whether to use it as the model's underlying `ExtendedRef.ref` object.
+    - `extendRef`: If `useModel`'s `value` parameter is a ref, whether to use it as the model's underlying extendedRef `ref` object.
 When set to `false`, a `value` ref is instead used as a dynamic source of reset values.
 Defaults to `false`.
         ```js
         const modelRef = ref(0)
         const model = useModel(modelRef, { extendRef: true })